WPS/domainstorytelling.org/_pages/home.md

 Domain Storytelling is a versatile tool that helps you to:

-- Understanding a domain
+- Understand a domain
-- Establishing a shared language between domain experts and IT experts
+- Establish a shared language between domain experts and IT experts
 - Fully align all project participants and stakeholders, both technical and business-focused
 - Draw clear boundaries to organize your domain, software, and teams
 - Designing viable, software-supported business processes